 What about “silver” fillings vs. “white” fillings?

 Even though the U.S. Public Health Service issued a report in 1993 stating there is no health reason not to use amalgam fillings, which are also known as silver fillings, more patients request white, or tooth-colored, composite fillings.
-Dr. Engelhardt, Dr. Slootmaker, and Dr. Ralston also prefer white fillings because they bond to the tooth enamel and help strengthen a tooth that has been damaged from decay.
+Dr. Engelhardt and Dr. Nelson also prefer white fillings because they bond to the tooth enamel and help strengthen a tooth that has been damaged from decay.
 However, white fillings cannot be used in every situation.
 If a tooth is badly broken or decayed, a dental crown will oftentimes be necessary.
 We will still use silver fillings in certain situations when patients request them.

 Do I need to have a root canal just because I need a crown?